The Sea School utilises a range of paddle craft, open boats and training ships, to meet a wide range of program aims and

 Tall ships (up to 25 crew)

-Most of our training vessels are ballasted “lug rigged yawls” based on centuries-old technology – ideal for carrying heavy loads (crew plus expedition requirements) in most wind and sea conditions.
+Most of our training vessels are ballasted “lug rigged yawls” based on centuries-old technology – ideal for carrying heavy loads (crew plus expedition requirements) in most wind and sea conditions experienced on the bay.

 We also have centreboard vessels which provide additional lessons in sailing skills and allow for easier access to our beach campsites, and also use canoes, sea kayaks and outriggers for similar group work and training objectives.

 a full ballasted keel allowing for stability, ability to dry out at low tide and allowing free movement in the cockpit area